arianithetemi/spring-rest-app/README.md

 ### Prerequisites
   #### Required
    * Java SDK 8
+   * Java IDE (IntelliJ IDEA recommended)
+   * Git
   #### Optional
    * Apache Maven
    * Spring Boot
-   * Git
-   * IntelliJ IDEA

-**Note: If you want to use command line to run application and tests you need to install softwares mentioned in Optional**
+**Note: If you want to use command line to run application and tests you need to install softwares mentioned in Optional above**

 ## Installing and Running Application
 Please follow carefully step by step instructions below in order to get the app up and running locally.